- The request of a patient, family, or staff member

 Jay has been a chaplain with UK HealthCare since 2010.
 He currently serves UK Chandler Hospital during weekday day-shift hours.

-Diana majored in biology and English at Kent State University in Kent, Ohio, and received her Master of Divinity from Iliff School of Theology in Denver.
-She interned with Hospice of Boulder & Broomfield Counties in Colorado and completed chaplain residencies at Kaiser Moanalua Medical Center and Kapi’olani Medical Center for Women and Children in Honolulu and Providence Alaska Medical Center in Anchorage.
-Before coming to UK, she served as intermittent staff chaplain at Denver Health Medical Center in Colorado.
-She is pursuing ordination with the Unitarian Universalist Association.
+Diana is an ordained and fellowshipped Unitarian Universalist minister.
+She studied Biology and English at Kent State University in Kent, Ohio.
+She received her Master of Divinity from the Iliff School of Theology in Denver, Colorado.
+Diana interned with hospice of Boulder & Broomfield Counties in Colorado.
+She completed chaplain residencies at Kaiser Moanalua Medical Center and Kapi’olani Medical Center for Women and Children in Honolulu, Hawaii and Providence Alaska Medical Center in Anchorage, Alaska.
+She is always happy to talk about plants and honeybees.

-Diana came to UK HealthCare in April 2014 and specializes in oncology, adult and pediatric palliative care.
+Diana began working at UK HealthCare in April 2014 and specializes in oncology, adult and pediatric palliative care.

 Stephen is an ordained Baptist minister who is endorsed through the Cooperative Baptist Fellowship.
 He did his undergraduate studies at Western Kentucky University in Bowling Green, receiving a bachelor’s degree in religious studies.
 After leaving college, Stephen moved on to seminary, receiving his Master of Divinity with an emphasis in Pastoral Care from the M. Christopher White School of Divinity at Gardner-Webb University in Boiling Springs, N.C.
 Stephen completed a CPE internship at Gaston Memorial Hospital in Gastonia, N.C., in 2009, and completed his residency at Deaconess Hospital in Evansville, Ind., in 2010.